gpbezerra/amazon-product-listings-scraper/README.md

 You need to install dependencies for both backend and frontend.

-Run the following from the root directory to install dependencies in both:
+Run the following command from the root directory to install dependencies for both backend and frontend:

 ```bash
 bun install:all